CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy community-list \<list-id\>

 Configures the name of the community list you want to use to match BGP community policies.
-The BGP community list can be either standard or expanded.
-The standard BGP community list is a pair of values (such as 100:100) or one of four BGP default communities (internet, local-AS, no-advertise, no-export).
-When the neighbor receives the prefix, it examines the community value and either permits or denies the community member in the routing policy.

 **Usage**